midnight-miner/LasVegasCoin/doc/init.md

 Copy pivxd.init to /etc/init.d/pivxd.
 Test by running "service pivxd start".

-Using this script, you can adjust the path and flags to the pivxd program by setting the Las Vegas CoinD and FLAGS environment variables in the file /etc/sysconfig/pivxd.
+Using this script, you can adjust the path and flags to the pivxd program by setting the lasvegascoind and FLAGS environment variables in the file /etc/sysconfig/pivxd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn